-After returning to the US, I continued making art as a devotional practice and healing meditation.
-My paintings are rarely planned; they are intuitive, flowing through me and developing like photos in a dark room over time.
-I aim for the viewer to make their own meaning, identifying the symbols that speak directly to them.
-Healing through beauty rooted in our subjective truth is possible.
+After returning to the U.S., I embraced art as a devotional practice and healing meditation.
+My paintings are rarely planned; they flow intuitively, developing over time like photos in a darkroom.
+I aim for viewers to make their own meaning, discovering symbols that resonate with their unique experiences.
+Through beauty rooted in subjective truth, healing becomes possible.

 Ultimately, I’m interested in what it means to be human and how we can each embrace our individuality.
 How would the world change if every single person lived entirely as themselves?